4-H County Council

 Unless otherwise noted, all County Council Meeting are held at:

 The San Joaquin County 4-H Club Council is the guiding body for the 4-H Club Program.
-The Executive Board consists of the President, Vice President, Recording Secretary, Policy Secretary and Treasurer.
+The Executive Board consists of the President, Vice President, Recording Secretary, Policy Secretary, Treasurer, and the current County All Star Ambassadors.

-The Council has five meetings during the program year (the third Thursday in September, November, January, March, and May) where the business of the Council is conducted and voted on by the membership.
+The Council has five meetings during the program year (generally the third Thursday in September, November, January, March, and May) where the business of the Council is conducted and voted on by the membership.

 Each Club is required to send at least one adult volunteer AND one senior (between the ages of 14-19) 4-H member to each meeting.
 These representatives should then report back to their Club about what was discussed at the Council meeting.